 The best part about this method is that these clubs can largely be student-run.
 You can even initiate a new chapter of National Alliance for Mental Illness (NAMI) in your school.
 NAMI clubs are easily adaptable to the needs of its students and greater school community.
 It’s even possible to advertise and host the events of the local chapter at your school!

-3. Talk About it In the Classroom/Integrate it Into the Curriculum
+3. Integrate it Into the Curriculum

 50% of all lifetime cases of mental illness begin by age 14.
 Mental health is an incredibly important topic for children to be aware of.
 Not every classroom will be able to incorporate mental health beyond a short lesson, but the more understanding children have the more empowered they will be.
 For lesson plan and classroom activity ideas, click here and here.